 At Complete Payroll Solutions, we always recommend what we term Level 3 screens for all new hires that includes a check of an applicant’s name, address and social security, national database search and federal criminal search.
-For these, we charge $40 per employee.
+For these, we partner with a preferred vendor that charges $40 per employee.
 While there are more basic, cheaper options out there, a Level 3 screen offers the most comprehensive data to allow you to make the right hiring decision to protect your company and the workplace.

 Sexual Harassment Training

-With federal and state anti-harassment laws, like those in New York, requiring stepped-up compliance efforts, many companies lack the expertise to run employee training on this topic in-house.
+With federal and state anti-harassment laws, like those in New York or Connecticut requiring stepped-up compliance efforts, many companies lack the expertise to run employee training on this topic in-house.

 One way you can approach sexual harassment training is by purchasing an online class or a live class, that’s either led either on-site or remotely.
 For an online class, costs can be less than $50 per employee while on-site can run $1,500 to $5,000 total for all participants.
 Here at Complete Payroll Solutions, we charge $20 per employee for our online training and $850 for live sessions, which we’re currently running on Zoom during the pandemic.